How to Decorate Your Thanksgiving Table

 The base is actually the top of an old dresser.
 It was a piece that I was going to repaint and sell but when I really got into it, the wood was really rotted and not worth my time.
 But I already loved the patina on the top so I took it off and backed it with felt so it wouldn’t scratch the table.
 You could use a vintage bread board or even a piece of scrap wood.

 It’s always good to add a little shine as well.
+There are Decorative Colored Glass Balls you can use as holiday decor.
 I added a few mercury glass votives.
 You could use any type of candle.